Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/executive-brief/handout.md

 * systematic documentation and onboarding
 * preparation of grant proposals grounded in real assets
 * partnerships across linguistics, education, computer science, and neuroscience
+* translation and access to especially important international SignWriting works
 * long-term preservation planning

 The role of a PI or host lab would be to: